Bassline (music genre): Emergence into the mainstream

-Bassline was an underground scene in the West Midlands and the north of England until the release of T2's single "Heartbroken" on All Around the World, which attracted international attention, entering the music charts in several countries, including the UK Singles Chart where it reached #2.
-Grime MC Skepta reported from a tour of several resorts in Greece and Cyprus in summer 2007 that the track was requested in clubs there.
-Additionally, the track received significant airplay on UK radio stations.
-Some music critics have said Bassline is more mainstream-friendly than grime, since it appeals more equally to both sexes, whereas grime gathered a predominantly male following.
+Bassline entered the mainstream with the release of Leeds producer T2's single "Heartbroken", featuring vocals by Jodie Aysha, on All Around the World.
+The track received significant airplay on UK radio stations and reached number 2 in the UK Singles Chart.

-In December 2007, a reworked version of "Heartbroken", renamed "Jawbroken", created in aid of Ricky Hatton's world title fight against Floyd Mayweather, was selected as warm-up music for the fight.
+"Heartbroken" also attracted international attention, entering the music charts in several other countries and becoming popular on the club circuit.
+In December 2007, a reworked version of "Heartbroken" (renamed "Jawbroken"), created in aid of Ricky Hatton's world title fight against Floyd Mayweather, was selected as warm-up music for the fight.

 After T2's success, H "Two" O released their single featuring vocal group Platnum, "What's It Gonna Be" which reached number 7 in the national charts on downloads alone, rising to number 2 the following week, where it remained for the next 3 weeks.
 Later in the year, one of London's leading bassline producers, Delinquent, signed a deal with All Around The World for another national release, "My Destiny".

-Tony Portelli signed the M.I.RAW Recordings single DJ Q (BBC Radio 1Xtra DJ) & MC Bonez to Ministry of Sound to release the single "You Wot!" nationwide for download and sale on 14 July 2008 & 21 July 2008 respectively.
-The video for the single has received airplay on notable TV music stations such as MTV Base.
+Tony Portelli of M.I.RAW Recordings signed DJ Q (BBC Radio 1Xtra DJ) and MC Bonez to Ministry of Sound for the nationwide release of their single "You Wot!".
+It was available for download from 14 July 2008, with physical formats released on 21 July.
+The video for the single received airplay on mainstream TV music stations such as MTV Base.
 23 Deluxe also released their single "Show Me Happiness" which reached number 2 in the BBC Radio 1 Dance Singles Chart.
-"Daddy O" – a song by Wideboys reached number 32 on the 2008 UK singles chart.
+"Daddy O"—a song by Wideboys reached number 32 on the 2008 UK singles chart.

-The increased appeal of bassline may be in part due to the vocal contributions of female artists such as Jodie Aysha.
-The lyrics of bassline are often focused on love and other issues that may be considered more feminine.
-In a blog posting, Simon Reynolds described the bassline genre as "the drastic pendulum swing from yang to yin, testosterone to oestrogen, that I had always imagined would happen in reaction to grime, except it took so long to happen I gave up on it and just forgot."
-It has been argued that grime and dubstep originated in turn from "an over-reaction - to the 'feminine pressure' of late-'90s 2-step."